 The purpose of the collaboration between Dance Alabama!
 Film Festival (DAFF) and Montevallo Elementary School is to enrich the experiential learning of the younger generation interested in the arts as a whole.
 With the guidance of students from The University of Alabama within the departments of dance, music composition, and film and television production, your students will be given the opportunity to choreograph, film and perform their own screen dances.
 The final dance-for-film works will be presented for the students to see their creation as well as those of their peers.
 This sharing process encourages and inspires students and choreographers alike within a learning environment like the one you have cultivated.

 High School Dance Day

-The High School Dance Day offers high school students the opportunity to participate in a day of dance workshops with our outstanding students and faculty members.
-Offered every spring, the day includes workshops, lunch, and a ticket to Dance Alabama!
+High School Dance Day offers high school students the opportunity to participate in a day of dance workshops with our outstanding students and faculty members.
+Offered every spring, the day includes workshops, lunch, and a ticket to Alabama Repertory Dance Theatre.

 Cerebral Palsy Engagement Workshop

 Through creative movement exercises and brief exposures to many styles of dance, participants with cerebral palsy are engaged in the art of dance.
 These weekly workshops are taught by a group of dance students on UA’s campus.